1-MANISH/Ms-Engage-Project-Recommendation-Engine-/README.md

        Note -

-            Dounlod this repositiorie/ folder name as MobileShop and open in vs code
+            Dounlod this repositiorie/ folder name as MobileShop and open in vs code extract this folder to xammp -> htdocs -> Mobileshop

             In your local server create Database name same as above mention